newtonheath/newtonheath.github.io/_posts/2019-03-31-mexican-rice.md

 ### Cook

-1. Sieve sauce and add to rice
+1. Add sauce to rice
 1. Stir lightly with a wooden spoon until lightly boiling
 1. Cover with lid, and cook for 17 minutes on lowest heat setting